 Thousands of people came from all the surrounding streets, so that the sidewalks of Dzielna, Karmelicka, and Nowolipki were crowded with people.

-Members of the Groser [?]
-Club and the Peretz Club kept exemplary order around the house.
-The public was organized onto both sides of the street so that the tram might operate normally through the street.
+Ushers of the Grosser Club and the Peretz Club kept exemplary order around the house.
+The public, which simply filled Dzielna and Karmelicka was divided onto both sides of the street.
+The middle was fenced off so that the tram might operate normally.

-According to the order established earlier, all the delegations assembled at the corner of Nowolipki ____.
-The children were assembled on Dzilena.
-Organizations were gathered on the nearby streets.
+According to the order established earlier, all the delegations assembled at the corner of Nowolipki.
+The children assembled on Dzielna.
+Organizations gathered on the nearby streets.

-The funeral procession was scheduled to leave the house at exactly one o’clock, but it was delayed because the strikers would not let through the wagon sent from the cemetery, and they insisted that we use their wagon.
-That went on for half an hour until we finally allowed them the honor of carrying the body of the dead Yankev Dinezon.
+The funeral procession was scheduled to leave the house at exactly one o’clock, but it was delayed because the strikers would not let through the wagon sent from the cemetery, and they insisted that they drive the wagon.
+That went on for half an hour until they finally had to give in and allow the striking cemetery workers the honor of carrying the body of the dead Jacob Dinezon.
 So the transport arrived three-quarters of an hour late.

 Before the Funeral

-All of the members had come to the Society and put signs of mourning on their lapels, then gone to the house of mourning.
+All of the members had come to the Association and put signs of mourning on their left lapels, then gone to the house of mourning.

-At the same time the delegations gathered on Karmelicka joined in.
-The first was a delegation of literati and administrators; then the Sejm [Parliament] Deputies Grinboym, Farbshteyn, and Hirshhorn.
-After that were several delegations from labor organizations and workers’ societies, wearing red ribbons with black inscriptions; then delegations from various unions and groups with white and black ribbons, delegations from educational institutions and societies with different kinds of ribbons.
+At the same time the delegations gathered on Karmelicka.
+The first was a delegation of Jewish Writers and their administrators.
+Then the Sejm [Parliament] Deputies Gruenbaum, Farbstein, and Hirschhorn.
+After that were several delegations from labor organizations and workers’ societies, wearing red ribbons with black inscriptions, then delegations from various unions and groups with white and black ribbons, delegations from educational institutions and societies with different kinds of ribbons.

-Among the delegations were the American mission, the _____ Hirshfeld, Captain Gershtenzang, and ___ Dr. Bogen [Bonen?], and the famous attorney Mr. Goldshteyn.
+Among the delegations were the American mission, Messrs.
+Hirshfeld, Capt.
+Gerstenzang [the inventor of Q-Tips], and Sheyn with Dr. Bogen at the head, as well as the famous attorney Mr. Goldshteyn.

 The delegations stretched the length of Karmelicka Street to Leszno.
-All around the delegations were the youth organizations.
-There was a double chain of Maccabi [sports club] and city orderlies around the entire procession.
+Various youth organizations kept order for the delegations and the surrounding area.
+There was a double chain of Maccabi [sports club] and Grosser Club ushers around the entire procession.

-From time to time trams broke the order of the procession, but the procession was quickly restored.
-Except for unseemly comments by a few passengers on the trams there was no real disruption to the procession.
+From time to time, trams disturbed the exemplary order of the procession, but the capable ushers quickly narrowed the chain that extended the width of the street and allowed the trams through.
+Except for the brutal behavior by a few passengers on the trams there was no real disruption to the procession.

-The procession took the route: Karmelicka, Leszno, Tlomacka, Bielanska, Nalewki, and Gesia [usually pronounced Gensha in Yiddish] to the cemetery, stopping twice along the way at the Yiddish Writers’ and Journalists’ Society at number 13 and at the synagogue.
+In order the procession took the designated route: Karmelicka, Leszno, Tłomackie, Bielanska, Nalewki, and Gesia [usually pronounced Genshe in Yiddish] to the cemetery.
+The coffin stopped twice on Tłomackie: at the premises of the Association of Yiddish Writers’ and Journalists at No. 13 and at the synagogue.